ibnuda/fpmortals/manuscript/complete.md

 ### initial

-In our definition of `initial` we could ask for all the information we need at the same time instead of one query at a time.

 Pada definisi kita atas `initial`, kita dapat meminta semua informasi yang kita butuhkan pada saat yang sama.
 Sehingga, kita tidak perlu melakukan satu kueri dalam satu waktu.

-As opposed to `flatMap` for sequential operations, Scalaz uses `Apply` syntax for parallel operations:

 Berbeda halnya dengan `flatMap` untuk operasi berurutan, Scalaz menggunakan sintaksis `Apply` untuk operasi paralel: